What is a Self-Directed IRA?

 Why Choose a Self-Directed IRA?

-Using a self-directed IRA to make investments with your retirement funds can prove to be a great way to better diversify you retirement portfolio.
+Using a self-directed IRA to make investments with your retirement funds can prove to be a great way to better diversify your retirement portfolio.
 Additionally, you gain the opportunity to invest in hard assets you know and understand.

 Many IRA investors believe they must invest their IRA in stocks, bonds and bank CDs.
-Fewer investors know that they can invest in real estate, tax-liens, cryptocurrencies and other non-traditional assets.
+Fewer investors know that they can invest in real estate, tax-liens, precious metals, cryptocurrencies and other non-traditional assets.
 However, the IRS permits non-traditional assets to be held inside IRA retirement accounts.
-These investments with a Self-Directed IRA, or IRA LLC are fully permissible.
+These investments with a Self-Directed IRA, or Self-Directed IRA LLC are fully permissible.

-- Investing in what you know and understand
+- Investing in what you know and understand.

-- All the income and gains are tax-deferred or tax-free in the case of a Roth IRA
+- All the income and gains are tax-deferred or tax-free in the case of a Roth IRA.

 What Are Alternative Assets (Non-traditional assets)?